x1b1t0/Luanti-Container-Lifter-Project/README.md

 ## Description

 This research project aims to facilitate the creation and management of custom Luanti servers through an HTML web interface.
-It uses containers managed with Podman to ensure a flexible, scalable, and efficient deployment.
+It uses containers managed with Podman to ensure a flexible, scalable, and reproducible environment.

 ## Main Features